-In 2004, \$25 million was available for the CMAQ program statewide.
+In Federal Fiscal Year 2005 (October 1, 2004 - September 30, 2005), \$25.8 million was available (obligated) for the CMAQ program statewide.
 According to resolution TC-807, the funds are shared between the MPOs based on a formula of 50 percent vehicle miles traveled (VMT) and 50 percent population, with an off-the-top \$1 million split among the five rural areas.

-As shown in Figure 1, 76 percent or \$18.2 million was allocated to Denver Regional Council of Governments (DRCOG), 18 percent or \$4.3 million and 5 percent or \$1.2M were allocated to Pikes Peak Area Council of Governments (PPACG) and North Front Range (NFR) MPO respectively.
+As shown in Figure 1, 64 percent or \$16.4 million was allocated to Denver Regional Council of Governments (DRCOG), 30 percent or \$7.6 million, and 3 percent or \$662,543 were allocated to Pikes Peak Area Council of Governments (PPACG) and North Front Range (NFR) MPO respectively.
 Rural areas, Aspen/Pitkin County, Canon City, Pagosa Springs, Steamboat Springs/Routt County, and Telluride/Mountain Village, each received a \$200,000 allocation.